 2. Check your financial health

-The good news is that you don’t have to quit your day job and cut off revenue streams to start your business successfully.
-In fact, research shows that people who maintain their regular gig while launching their new ventures are a third less likely to fail than those who quit their job and go all-in.
+But here’s the good news: you don’t have to quit your day job to start your business successfully.
+In fact, research shows that people who maintain their regular gig while launching their new venture are less likely to fail than those who quit their job and go all-in.

 3. Ask the right questions